-I have three main research projects completed or underway, one on the figure of the mad poet in the nineteenth century, now out with Oxford University Press, one on the representation and appropriation of schizophrenia in twentieth-century culture, to appear in Liverpool University Press’s Representations series, and one on autobiographical narratives of mental illness and confinement.
+I have three main research projects completed or in progress: one on the figure of the mad poet in the nineteenth century, published in 2017 by Oxford University Press, one on the representation and appropriation of schizophrenia in twentieth-century culture, to appear in Liverpool University Press’s Representations series, and one on autobiographical narratives of mental illness and confinement.

 I am the correspondent for a society dedicated to the writer and critic William Hazlitt, and for the journal it produces, The Hazlitt Review.
 Queries or submissions for the society or journal should be sent to: email@example.com.
 For more information see: http://www.ucl.ac.uk/hazlitt-society.